 Activities are developed to help promote your personal independence skills including social communication, budgeting, shopping, domestic skills and meal preparation.

 4. Health and wellbeing

-In this area, a focus is put on developing your core skills including healthy eating, fitness, managing medication, sexual health and managing emotions.
+In this area, a focus is put on developing your core skills including healthy eating, fitness, support to manage medication, sexual health and managing emotions.